Seven Kashmiri students arrested for ‘celebrating’ India’s defeat in World Cup final - Northlines

 The complainant, also a student of the SKUAST, said he was supporting the country during the final of the Cricket World Cup and after the match finished the seven students “abused” and “threatened” him for supporting India.

-“They also threatened me to shut up, otherwise I would be shot,” the complaint read.
+“They also threatened me to shut up, otherwise I would be shooted,” the complaint read.

 He alleged the Kashmir students also shouted pro-Pakistan slogans after the match “which created fear amongst the students from outside Union territory of J&K.”